olleyt/aws-bootcamp-cruddur-2023/journal/week6.md

 [OK] Flask server is running
 root@ip-xxx-xx-xx-xxx:/backend-flask#
 ```
-40. create a new script 'connect-to-service 'in bin/ecs folder:
+40. create a new script 'connect-to-service 'in bin/ecs folder and make it executable with chmod u+x:
 ```bash
 #! /usr/bin/bash
 if [ -z "$1" ]; then